Alogliptin and Pioglitazone

 • Arthralgia: Severe and disabling arthralgia has been reported with DPP-4 inhibitor use; onset may occur within one day to years after treatment initiation and may resolve with discontinuation of therapy.
 Some patients may experience a recurrence of symptoms if DPP-4 inhibitor therapy resumed.
 Discontinue use if severe joint pain results from DPP-4 inhibitor therapy.

-• Bladder cancer: Clinical trial data suggest an increased risk of bladder cancer in patients exposed to pioglitazone; risk may be increased with duration of use.
-Avoid use in patients with active bladder cancer and consider risks versus benefits prior to initiating therapy in patients with a history of bladder cancer.
+• Bladder cancer: Clinical trial data is inconsistent regarding the risk of bladder cancer in patients exposed to pioglitazone.
+Given the uncertainty of the findings, the manufacturer recommends to avoid use in patients with active bladder cancer and consider risks versus benefits prior to initiating therapy in patients with a history of bladder cancer.

-• Edema: Dose-related edema, including new-onset or exacerbation of existing edema, has been reported; use with caution in patients with edema or at risk for heart failure.
+• Edema: Dose-related edema, including new-onset or exacerbation of existing edema, has been reported with pioglitazone; use with caution in patients with edema or at risk for heart failure.
 Monitor for signs/symptoms of heart failure.

-• Fractures: Increased incidence of bone fractures in females treated with pioglitazone; majority of fractures occurred in the lower limb and distal upper limb.
+• Fractures: An increased incidence of bone fractures in females treated with pioglitazone has been observed; majority of fractures occurred in the lower limb and distal upper limb.
 Consider risk of fracture prior to initiation and during use.
 According to the American Diabetes Association guidelines, thiazolidinediones should be avoided in patients with fracture risk factors (ADA 2016a).

 • Heart failure/cardiac effects: [US Boxed Warning]: Thiazolidinediones, including pioglitazone, may cause or exacerbate heart failure; closely monitor for signs and symptoms of heart failure (eg, rapid weight gain, dyspnea, edema), particularly after initiation or dose increases; if heart failure develops, treat accordingly and consider dose reduction or discontinuation of alogliptin and pioglitazone.
 Monitor patients for signs and symptoms of heart failure (eg, dyspnea, edema, excessive/rapid weight gain).
 Not recommended for use in any patient with symptomatic heart failure.
 Initiation of therapy is contraindicated in patients with NYHA class III or IV heart failure; if used in patients with NYHA class I or II (systolic) heart failure, initiate at lowest dosage and monitor closely.
 Alogliptin may be associated with increased risk of hospitalization due to heart failure.
 Use with caution in patients with a history of heart failure; consider discontinuation of therapy if heart failure develops.

-• Hematologic effects: May decrease hemoglobin/hematocrit; effects may be related to increased plasma volume.
-Use with caution in patients with anemia.
+• Hematologic effects: Pioglitazone may decrease hemoglobin/hematocrit; effects may be related to increased plasma volume.

 • Hepatotoxicity: Cases of fatal and nonfatal hepatic failure have been reported in postmarketing surveillance.
 Baseline liver function tests (serum transaminases) are recommended to rule out underlying liver diseases.
 Use with caution in patients with abnormal serum transaminases.
 Monitor and promptly evaluate serum transaminase levels in patients with symptoms of hepatic injury (eg, fatigue, anorexia, jaundice, dark urine, and/or abdominal pain).
 In patients with clinically significant transaminase elevations and/or persistent or worsening elevations, therapy should be interrupted.
 Therapy should only be resumed with caution in patients where an alternative cause of transaminase elevations has been determined.